Decision API before software acts

 Load metrics to view top events.

-Executive Pilot Scorecard
+Executive Rollout Scorecard

 Generate report to produce an executive-ready scorecard.